Volue-Public/energy-mesh-python/docs/source/examples.rst

 .. note::
    Starting from Mesh Python SDK 1.9, in all examples the connection to Mesh server is established using :meth:`volue.mesh.Connection.Session.insecure`.
-   To use different connection type, e.g.: with TLS, the user has to change the example script.
-In case of providing second argument, with PEM-encoded TLS certificate, it will be discarded if insecure connection is used.
+   To use a different connection type, e.g.: with TLS, the user has to change the example script.
+The PEM-encoded TLS certificate passed as a second argument will be discarded if an insecure connection is used.

 Quickstart
 *****************